xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 If you don't have the ruby or rails.
 Please follow the below processes.

--Install ruby-3.2.0 using Ruby version manager
+- Install ruby-3.2.0 using Ruby version manager

         rvm get stable
         rvm install "ruby-3.2.0" or try rvm install "ruby-3.2.2" rvm use 3.2.0 or try rvm use 3.2.2

--Install PostgreSQL
+- Install PostgreSQL

         sudo apt-get update
         sudo apt-get install postgresql postgresql-contrib libpq-dev